Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): A Typed Encoding of into Concurrent Processes

 \subsection{\spi: A Session-Typed $\pi$-Calculus}

-\spi is a $\pi$-calculus~\cite{DBLP:journals/iandc/MilnerPW92a} endowed with \emph{session types}~\cite{DBLP:conf/concur/Honda93,DBLP:conf/esop/HondaVK98}, which ensure that the two endpoints of a channel perform matching actions.
-We consider the full process framework in~\cite{CairesP17}, including constructs for specifying labeled choices and client/server connections; they will be essential to codify the behaviour of unrestricted resources and variables in \lamrfailunres.
+\spi is a $\pi$-calculus with \emph{session types}~\cite{DBLP:conf/concur/Honda93,DBLP:conf/esop/HondaVK98}, which ensure that the endpoints of a channel perform matching actions.
+We consider the full process framework in~\cite{CairesP17}, including constructs for specifying labelled choices and client/server connections; they will be useful to codify unrestricted resources and variables in \lamrfailunres.
 Following~\cite{CairesP10,DBLP:conf/icfp/Wadler12}, \spi stands on a Curry-Howard correspondence between session types and a linear logic with dual modalities/types ($\with A$ and $\oplus A$), which define \emph{non-deterministic} session behaviour.
 As in~\cite{CairesP10,DBLP:conf/icfp/Wadler12}, in \spi, cut elimination corresponds to communication, proofs to processes, and propositions to session types.

-\tikzstyle{mynode1} = [rectangle, rounded corners, minimum width=2cm, minimum height=1cm,text centered, draw=black, fill=gray!30] \tikzstyle{arrow} = [thick,->,>=stealth]
+\tikzstyle{mynode1} = [rectangle, rounded corners, minimum width=1.75cm, minimum height=0.8cm,text centered, draw=black, fill=gray!30] \tikzstyle{arrow} = [thick,->,>=stealth]

-\tikzstyle{mynode2} = [rectangle, rounded corners, minimum width=2cm, minimum height=1cm,text centered, draw=black, fill=RedOrange!20]
+\tikzstyle{mynode2} = [rectangle, rounded corners, minimum width=1.75cm, minimum height=0.8cm,text centered, draw=black, fill=RedOrange!20]

-\tikzstyle{mynode3} = [rectangle, rounded corners, minimum width=2cm, minimum height=1cm,text centered, draw=black, fill=RoyalBlue!20] \tikzstyle{arrow} = [thick,->,>=stealth]
+\tikzstyle{mynode3} = [rectangle, rounded corners, minimum width=1.75cm, minimum height=0.8cm,text centered, draw=black, fill=RoyalBlue!20] \tikzstyle{arrow} = [thick,->,>=stealth]

 \subparagraph{Syntax.} \emph{Names} $x, y,z, w \ldots$ denote the endpoints of protocols specified by session types.
 We write $P\subst{x}{y}$ for the capture-avoiding substitution of $x$ for $y$ in process $P$.